Tornado strikes New Orleans as storms move into Deep South

-The National Weather Service retweeted a video of the tornado in the eastern part of New Orleans that was visible in the darkened sky.
+A video taken by a local television station showed a large black funnel visible in the darkened sky looming among the buildings in the eastern part of New Orleans.

-The tornado appeared to start in a New Orleans suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish before moving northeast.
+The tornado appeared to start in a New Orleans suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish — both of which were badly damaged by Katrina — before moving northeast.

+Reggie Ford was nearby when the tornado struck.
+He drove from the area, only to return once it passed, to offer help to anyone who needed it.
+So far, he says, the streets are eerily quiet, only filled with fresh devastation from the twister.

+“I see downed powerlines.
+A church is completely destroyed.
+Three businesses are completely destroyed.
+There are eight blocks of houses missing their rooves,” the New Orleans resident said.
+Video he posted on Instagram shows debris cluttered streets and shredded buildings.
+A battered car lies on its roof.

 Guy McGinnis, president of St. Bernard Parish, told WWL-TV that the parish had “widespread damage” in parts of the parish that borders New Orleans to the east.
 Search and rescue teams were going through homes looking for people and responding to at least two calls from people who said they were trapped in their homes in their bathrooms.